Creating an external S3 data source

 In Yandex MPP Analytics for PostgreSQL, you can use Yandex Object Storage or other third-party S3 services as an external data source with the S3 connection type.

 To get started, create a static access key.
-You will need to specify its data in the source parameters.
+You will need to specify its data in the source properties.

 Create an external data source